THAT CAUGHT OUR EYE

 Adjustments to driveways on the site must also be approved by the SGHRA and new access points are normally not permitted unless there are exceptional accessibility requirements.

-Two storeys is the standard permitted height of homes in the estate, and any structures – including outbuildings, garages and sheds – must be no more than 6 metres from the plot’s boundary.
+Two storeys is the standard permitted height of homes in the estate, and any structures – including outbuildings, garages and sheds – must be more than 6 metres from the plot’s boundary.

 The most significant restriction from a design perspective is that the Gross External Floor Area, based upon the external dimensions of the house, must not add up to more than 20% of the Plot Area.